 Method 2: Choose a store subscription

-If you have a store subscription, you get access to promoted listings.
+If you have a store subscription, you get access to promoted listings on eBay.

 There’s a store for every budget and seller type.
 When you subscribe, you get access to additional benefits like a promotions manager and exclusive tools for optimizing your organic listings.